8 Types of Waste in Construction: A Lean Thinking Guide

 3. Waiting

-4. Non-Utilized Talent
+4. Non-Utilised Talent

 5. Transportation